 We all have a story.
 You know the one.
 You make a phone appointment to repair your washing machine and when the repairman arrives six hours later after three delays, he apologetically tells you that he brought the wrong part.
 Or you call your Internet service provider for technical support.
-You enter your information into the IVR only to be asked for it again by a live agent before you're transferred to the tech support agent who asks for the same information.
+You enter your information into the IVR only to be asked for it again by a live associate before you're transferred to the tech support associate who asks for the same information.
 You finally hang up the phone.
 You are frustrated, dissatisfied, and you vow never to do business with that company again.
 It's the beginning of the Vicious Cycle.

 The Vicious Cycle starts with one bad customer experience.
 That experience leads to customer dissatisfaction.
 If the company does nothing to make amends or improve its customer experience, the customer defects.
 That customer tells other customers.
 The company loses customers—and money.
 In turn, the company cuts costs in customer care, which worsens the customer experience.
 And down it goes from there.

 The good news is that it's possible to break the cycle, and it's a lot less complicated to do than most business leaders believe.
 According to the recent Harvard Business Review study "Stop Trying to Delight Your Customers," when it comes to service, companies create loyal customers primarily by helping them solve their problems quickly and easily.
 That means: Get the basics right.
 Remove the obstacles.
 Resolve the issue on the first call with a single point of contact.
 It doesn't require complicated loyalty programs or surprise and delight strategies.